-Acland Burghley School is looking to appoint an outstanding teacher of Science from January 2022 or preferably sooner to join our exceptional Science faculty.
+Acland Burghley School is looking to appoint an outstanding teacher of Science from September 2022 to join our friendly and successful Faculty team.

 This is an excellent career opportunity for a strong classroom teacher to work in a thriving inner-city comprehensive which has inclusion at its core.
-Our dynamic faculty offers a full range of courses from KS3-5, GCSEs and A levels in Biology, Chemistry and Physics as well as a L3 BTEC in Applied Science.
-We have an experienced and committed team, including two technicians and excellent facilities.
+We have an experienced and committed team of teachers.
+Science is a popular choice for post-16 students.
+Our dynamic faculty offers a full range of courses from KS3-5, including A levels in Biology and Chemistry as well as a L3 BTEC in Applied Science.
+We would be especially interested in applications from Physics specialists.
+We have an experienced and committed team and excellent facilities including two technicians.

-The successful candidate will be passionate about learning in Science and will demonstrate a strong commitment to ensuring that every child achieves the highest possible academic standards.
-You will be able to teach Science at KS3-4 and the ability to teach one discrete subject or more at KS5 would be an advantage.
-This post would be suitable for an NQT/ECT, or a more experienced practitioner looking to develop their career in a different setting.
+The successful candidate will be passionate about learning in Science, and will demonstrate a strong commitment to ensuring that every child achieves the highest possible academic standards.
+You will be able to teach to A Level, and will have an interest in supporting students in KS3-5 in wider aspects of their personal and academic development.
+This post would be suitable for a well-qualified ECT.

 Situated close to Hampstead Heath in the heart of North London, Acland Burghley is a mixed, inclusive, community comprehensive school that enjoys high levels of parental support and a close collaborative relationship with other local schools.
-It is part of the popular and highly successful LaSWAP post-16 consortium with Parliament Hill, La Sainte Union and William Ellis Schools, and a founder member of Camden Learning.
+We are part of the popular and highly successful LaSWAP post-16 consortium with Parliament Hill, La Sainte Union and William Ellis Schools, and a founder member of Camden Learning.
+We have entered into a long-term residency agreement with the Orchestra of the Age of Enlightenment, who now have their offices and rehearsals on our site.